 Several American firms made a Belleek-type porcelain to capitalize on its success without having to import the wares, according to Warman’s Antiques & Collectibles 47th Edition edited by Noah Fleisher.

 The first was Ott and Brewer Company of Trenton, New Jersey in 1884.
-That introduction was followed by lines made by The Ceramic Art Company in 1889, American Art China Works in 1892, Columbian Art company in 1893, and Lenox Inc. in 1904.
+That introduction was followed by lines made by The Ceramic Art Company in 1889, American Art China Works in 1892, Columbian Art company in 1893, and Lenox Inc.